uc-cdis/gen3.org/content/community/events/gen3forum_202210.md

    <td> 5:10-6:30pm CDT </td>
    <td><h4> Gen3 Community Presentations</h4>
        <hr>
-       Linking Data Commons
+       Linking Data Commons <br>
        <a href="https://brh.data-commons.org/">Biomedical Research Hub</a> <br>
-       <i> Aarti Venkat,Faculty in Department of Medicine and Scientific Lead for CTDS at the University of Chicago </i>
+       <i> Aarti Venkat, Faculty in Department of Medicine and Scientific Lead for CTDS, University of Chicago </i>
        <hr>
       How a consortium can leverage use of a data commons <br>
       <a href="https://data.bloodpac.org/">BloodPAC Data Commons</a> <br>